Skip to content

 Set the icon path

-1. When the extension is activated for the first time, you will get a pop-up to set the VS Code icon.
+1. When the extension is activated for the first time, you'll see a pop-up to set the VS Code icon.

-2. After that, you can enter the path to a .ico file you wish to use as the VS Code icon.
+2. Enter the path to a .ico file you want to use as the VS Code icon.
 You can also use the Set Icon Path command.

-3. After you press Enter, the extension will check the path and set the icon.
+3. After you press Enter, the extension will validate the path and set the icon.

 4. If the operation succeeds, restart VS Code to see the new icon in the taskbar.